 If you have a fixed wing aircraft this will require holding the plane in place while keeping clear of the propeller.

-If using a multirotor, set up the aircraft as if it was ready for a normal take off, but you do not need to actually take off, just spin up of motors.
+If using a multi-rotor, set up the aircraft as if it was ready for a normal take off, but you do not need to actually take off; Just have the motors spin up.

 You DO NOT need to provide full power to the motor(s).

 Throttle up the motor(s) on your drone and ensure that the heading reading has not changed, then throttle back down.
 Repeat this for each direction (North, East, South, West) to ensure there is no magnetic interference in any of the four cardinal directions.

 |FAILURE TO FOLLOW INSTRUCTIONS TO KEEP CLEAR OF SPINNING BLADES COULD RESULT IN INJURY OR DEATH.|

 NOTE Electromagnetic interference during the operation of your drone can cause errors in the magnetic heading readings.
 This can cause the irradiance data generated by the DLS to be not usable during processing.

 This process of calibrating the magnetometer should only be done once.You only need to perform a magnetometer calibration if the drone setup changes.
 If you've switched drones, switched cameras, or switched DLS units, you should recalibrate.
 Otherwise it should not be necessary.